0xmozak/mozak-vm/circuits/README.md

 ### Permutation (Multi-set) Arguments

-The simplest variant of lookups are permutation arguments.
+The simplest argument we will consider is the Permutation Arguments.
 It checks that two columns (or two set of columns) have the same values, up to a permutation.
 Meaning we could reorder values in the column (or rows of a set of columns) and get the other column (or a set of columns).
 Each table can support multiple separate permutation arguments, and columns can participate in multiple permutation arguments.

-Finally, permutation argument is computationally cheapest from the ones listed bellow.
+The Permutation Argument is so efficient compared to the Subset Argument, that sometimes we use it despite the Subset Arguments being a natural choice.

 You can refer to the documentation in the `stark/permutation.rs` for more details on how it is implemented.

 ### Subset Arguments (Lookups)

-Subset Arguments (commonly referred to as Lookups) checks if a set of values (tuple of values) of a *looking* column (set of columns), is subset of a set of values (tuple of values) of a *looked* column (set of columns).
-The converse is not required to be true, as the looked column (set of columns) might have more unique values than the looking set of columns.
-Nevertheless, both sets of columns must have the same number of rows.
+Subset Argument (commonly referred to as Lookup) checks if a set of values (tuple of values) of a *looking* column (group of columns), is subset of a set of values (tuple of values) of a *looked* column (group of columns).
+The converse is not required to be true, as the looked column (group of columns) might have more unique values than the looking column (group of columns).
+Nevertheless, both looking and looked columns must have the same number of rows.

-The subset lookups under the hood use two permutation lookups, adds two more columns, and one degree constraints between two newly added columns.
+The Subset Argument under the hood use two Permutation Arguments, adds twice the number of new columns as number of looked columns, and creates degree one constraint between the newly added groups of columns.

 To give some intuition on how it works, lets assume we want to do lookups between a _Looking Column_ and the _Looked Column_.
 For sets of columns it works identically.
 First, we add two more columns - _Permuted Looking Column_ and